anika-001/anika-001/README.md

 <h2 align="center">About me</h2>
 <p align="center">
 :octocat: Hello, my name is Anika Tibrewala.
-I am a senior year student at Usha Mittal Institute of Technology, currently undertaking my Bachelor in Computer Science and Technology.
-Love all things tech, interacting with people, organizing various community events, workshops and so much more to create the impact I wish to see in our tomorrow!
+I love all things tech, interacting with people, organizing various community events, workshops and so much more to create the impact I wish to see in our tomorrow!
 Have some questions or need help?
 Message me on <a href="https://www.linkedin.com/in/anika-tibrewala/">LinkedIn</a> or <a href="https://twitter.com/anikatibrewala">Twitter</a>.
 </p>

 <hr />